HORNET-Storage/Scionic-MerkleTree-Go/README.md

 ### ***Folders and Files:***

 Like Merkle DAGs, Scionic Merkle DAG-Trees can accommodate folders and files.
-However, they also maintain the efficiency of Classic Merkle trees.
+However, they also maintain the efficiency of Classic Merkle Trees.

 ### ***Internal Arrangement:***